robo-technical-group/pxt-arcade-playing-cards/README.md

 # MakeCode Arcade Playing Cards

 Extension used to represent playing cards.
 Build your own custom decks!
-Currently JavaScript only.
+Works with Blocks now, too!

 ## Usage
 To create a single deck of poker cards: